PrestaShop/docs/modules/creation/adding-configuration-page-modern.md

 With the new Symfony architecture, [there is a much modern way of integrating settings forms]({{<relref "/8/development/architecture/migration-guide/forms/settings-forms">}}) (`Configure` action) for your modules.

-In the first part of this guide, we will explain how to implement such a mecanism in a module.
-We will create a module, with a dedicated configuration page, with a simple configuration field.
+In the first part of this guide, we will explain how to implement such a mechanism in a module.
+We will create a module with a dedicated configuration page consisting of a simple configuration field.

-In the second part of this guide, we will list and illustrate the other form types (field types) availables.

 **Summary:**